Vértigo (Fey album): Singles

 The album spawned two official singles released over a period of 7 months.
 The first, "The Other Side", was released in April 2002 to critical acclaim and a successful run on many Latin charts.
-It is deemed as Fey's comeback single, peaking in the top ten in countries like Argentina, Mexico and Colombia.
-In late Autumn, the song "Dressing To Kill" was released as the 2nd single.
-"Romeo & Juliet" was released instead on February 7, 2003 as promo single in Colombia.
+It is deemed Fey's comeback single, peaking in the top ten countries like Argentina, Mexico, and Colombia.
+The song "Dressing To Kill" was released in late autumn as the 2nd single.
+"Romeo & Juliet" was released instead on February 7, 2003, as a promo single in Colombia.